 Day Three Snowmobile Tour of Saguenay

-For the final day of the 3 day Itinerary for Saguenay Canada in Winter, ditch the car and explore Saguenay with a snowmobile.
+For the final day of the 3-day Itinerary for Saguenay, Canada, in Winter, ditch the car and explore Saguenay with a snowmobile.
 Start with the experts at Contact Nature for equipment and a guide to explore.

 Snowmobiling Lesson with Contact Nature

 Contact Nature is located at 7400 Chemin des Chutes in La Baie.
-Licensed drivers only and reservations required.
+Licensed drivers only and reservations are required.

 Other Winter Activities with Contact Nature